sangamesh-kodge/LabelNoiseRobustness/README.md

 # [Label Noise Robustness-PyTorch] Implementation for several training algorithms.

-This repository implements different approaches for label noise robustness on the WebVision Dataset, a real-world noisy dataset.
-Additionally we also support adding synthetic noise to standard datasets.
+This repository implements different approaches for label noise robustness on the WebVision1.0 and Clothing1M Dataset, a real-world noisy dataset.
+Additionally we also support adding synthetic noise to standard datasets (MNIST,CIFAR, ImageNet).

 ## Setup the directory.